TIBCOSoftware/snappydata/docs/reference/API_Reference/apireference_guide.md

 <a id= gettabletypeapi> </a>
 ### getTableType
-Gets the table type (row, column etc.) of a SnappyData table.
+Gets the table type (row, column etc.) of a TIBCO ComputeDB table.

 **Syntax**